Eligible patients and consumers organisations

 Mission

-The Global Alliance for Mental Illness Advocacy Networks (GAMIAN-Europe) was established in 1998 as a representative coalition of patient organisations.
+The Global Alliance of Mental Illness Advocacy Network (GAMIAN-Europe) was established in 1998 as a representative coalition of patient organisations.
 Putting the patient at the centre of all issues of the EU healthcare debate, the organisation aims to bring together and support the development and policy influencing capacity of local, regional and national organisations active in the field of mental health.

 Representativity

-GAMIAN-Europe has 50 full member organisations in 31 countries as well as a number of associate members from Canada, South America, South Africa and Australia as well as individual members.
-Of the 31 countries represented, 25 are EU Member States and two are accession countries.
+GAMIAN-Europe has 50 full member organisations in 31 countries, as well as a number of associate members from Canada, South America, South Africa and Australia, as well as individual members.
+Out of 31 countries represented, 25 are EU Member States and two are accession countries.
 GAMIAN-Europe embraces different diagnosis of mental illnesses.

 Vision